Mount Eliza Escarpment Project

 A special place

 Mount Eliza escarpment is a special place in the hearts of Kings Park visitors and locals.
-The escarpment rises steeply from the Swan River to a high point in the landscape of 65 m, with popular features including the Kokoda Track and Lover's Walk.
-The area is recognised for its significance to Whadjuk Noongar Traditional owners as well as its post-colonial landscape features.
+The escarpment rises steeply from the Swan River to a high point in the landscape of 65 m, with popular features including the Kokoda Track.
+The area is recognised for its significance to Whadjuk Noongar Traditional Owners as well as its post-colonial landscape features.

-The Botanic Gardens and Parks Authority (BGPA) has maintained the escarpment and landscape values over many decades for the enjoyment of our community.
+The Botanic Gardens and Parks Authority (BGPA) has managed the escarpment and landscape values over many decades for the enjoyment of our community.

 Taking action to protect Kings Park